windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 * Different independent trigger keys to begin/end the clicking in toggle mode.

 * The program works fine even if it is minimized and also it operates on an arbitrary desktop area.
-The program can stop to ckick automatically, if a certain number of clicks is given by end-user.
+The program can stop to click automatically, if a certain number of clicks is given by end-user.

 * This is free, open source application without ads, viruses, trojans, malware, etc. forever.